Bulat-Ziganshin/magus/README.md

 ## Portability

 Fortunately, there are various solutions to both classes of problems, in particular for portability:
 - name mangling and object/library formats can be converted by Agner Fog [objconv] utility.
-It's especially important, since it means that all speed-critical code can be compiled by the same best compiler (GCC) and then linked into other compiler executables!
+It's especially important, since it means that all speed-critical code can be compiled by the same best compiler (GCC) and then linked into executables produced by inferior compilers!
 - calling convention (ABI) portability falls into 3 classes:
   - all x86 code can be made compatible by using `cdecl` declaration
   - x64 Windows compilers have the single ABI